rsecchi/eurotherm/README.md

 # Eurotherm Planner

-Maini Python script executing the calculation.
+Main Python script executing the calculation.
 It can be called as a command line as follow:
 ```
 ./leonardo.py <filename> <units>
 ```